meltwater/served/docs/Multiplexer.md

 ## .handle(const std::string & pattern, const std::string & summary = "")
 ###### Registers a new resource pattern, returns a methods_handler object for declaring handlers.

 Examples of valid handle patterns can be found in Routing.md.
-The summary argument is optional and should contain a short summary of the endpoint resource, this is then used when generating human readable lists of the available endoints.
+The summary argument is optional and should contain a short summary of the endpoint resource; this is then used when generating human-readable lists of the available endoints.

 The returned **methods_handler** object can then be used to register a handler for each HTTP method of interest.